 Update from Google – Unconfirmed – April 30, 2021

 The Rank Risk Index indicated that after a spike in rank variations on April 30th, the fluctuations reverted to normal on May 2nd.
-According to Barry Schwartz of Search Engine Roundtable, the upgrade had a significant influence on the Product Reviews Update.
+According to Barry Schwartz of Search Engine Roundtable, the upgrade had a significant influence on the Product Analysis Update.

 Update from Google – Unconfirmed – April 23, 2021